galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-wastewater/tutorial.md

 2. **Decontamination** to remove reads from the human genome

    Sequences extracted from wastewater commonly contain human reads.
 These reads needs to be removed for legal and ethical reasons as well as to speed up downstream analysis.
-Here we use **ReadAndKeep** ({% cite hunt2022readitandkeep %}).
+Here we use **ReadItAndKeep** ({% cite hunt2022readitandkeep %}).

    <div class="Amplicon-Long Metatranscriptomic-Long" markdown="1">